onsip/SIP.js/BUILDING.md

 $ npm run build && npm run commandLineTest
 ```

-The built version of SIP.js will be available in the `dist/` subdirectory in both flavors: normal (uncompressed)  and minified, both linted with [JSLint](http://jslint.com/).
-There are copies of each file with the version number in the title in that subdirectory as well
+The built version of SIP.js will be available in the `dist/` subdirectory in both flavors: normal (uncompressed)  and minified, both linted with [ESLint](https://eslint.org/).
+There are copies of each file with the version number in the title in that subdirectory as well.

 ## Development version